tien/regrest/README.md

 Micro Promise based HTTP client for the browser and node.js

 ## 🤫 Current state
-This project is still a work in progress, V4 is coming soon.
+This project is still a work in progress.
 In the mean time, have a play with it 🙂

 ## ✨ Features